tosi-n/Stroke-CPM/README.md

     ## data:  X_test$stroke, as.numeric(predicted.response)
     ## X-squared = 8707, df = 8, p-value < 2.2e-16

-We measure how far to the top left of the graph the curve is via the area under the curve (AUC): So that an AUC of 1.0 represents perfect discrimination, an AUC of 0.5 represents no predictive value (no better than tossing a coin), and the AUC we would expect to see for our CPM is somewhere in between the two.
-So that an AUC of 1.0 represents perfect discrimination, an AUC of 0.5 represents no predictive value (no better than tossing a coin), and the AUC we would expect to see for our CPM is somewhere in between the two.
+To determine how far to the top left of the graph the curve is, the Area Under the Curve (AUC) is calculated

+So the AUC for the Random Forest classifier is 0.89 which represents a near perfect discrimination

-#### Calibration of Random Forest Classifier
+#### Calibration of Logistic Regression Classifier

-Calibration and discrimination are two complementary measures, and in general we would like a CPM to perform well on both measures.
-Good calibration is generally the easier to achieve, but also ‘drifts’ most readily when the population changes.
-Poor calibration generally reflects a poor model rather than limitations in the data.
-Poor discrimination is hard to fix since this often reflects a lack of information (e.g. we do not know why, among a group of similar patients, some will go on to have a heart attack and some won’t) rather than problems in the actual model.
+Calibration using Hosmer and Lemeshow goodness of fit test shows significant p-value which indicates model validity

 ### External validation

+#### Conclusion

+Overall logistic regression was selected as the best model to predict if a patient can have stroke or not.
+To achieve this and reduce the potential of bias and oveerfitting of trained model, imbalanced data are sampled because it is a common hurdle in healthcare.
+Also performed multiple imputation to predict missing data of smoke status in other ways as well